eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/README.md

 typically a short string, while the URI or IRI represents a namespace or vocabulary where the terms or properties are defined.

-Some namespaces are known to the EDC internally.
-That means that the EDC will resolve all resources to non-prefixed IRIs given they are not part of the following list:
+Some namespaces are known to the Connector internally.
+That means that the Connector will resolve all resources to non-prefixed IRIs given they are not part of the following list:

 | Key    | Description                                                                                                                                                                                                                                    |